aws/mynah-ui/README.md

         // initial UI state data
         // It doesn't have to be matched with backend data
         // but to update the UI and rerender its desired parts,
-        // it expects the data in this model. storeData?: MynahUIDataModel;
+        // it expects the data in type of MynahUIDataModel. storeData?: MynahUIDataModel;

         // All below items trigger when;